Milles98/Milles98/README.md

 ### 🔭 Keep a lookout, more projects coming continuously!

-🔧 I’m currently working on a Retail Manager and Finance Tracker project to learn how to develop in .NET Framework and also learn WPF, MAUI and more.
+🔧 I’m currently working on a Retail Manager and Finance Tracker project to learn how to develop legacy code in .NET Framework while learning about WPF, MAUI and more.

 💬 How to reach me: mille.elfver98@gmail.com